shipwright-io/community/ships/0036-runAs-for-supporting-steps.md

 - Instead of setting the `securityContext` of all the supporting steps to the same value as the build strategy steps, we could also set the Pod's `securityContext` (through the [TaskRun's pod template](https://tekton.dev/docs/pipelines/taskruns/#specifying-a-pod-template)), and clear the `runAsUser` and `runAsGroup` on the steps.
 The resulting behavior would mostly be the same beside that the Pod's `securityContext` would also apply to Tekton's init containers.
 As we so far do not set any pod template and do not require to run the init containers as the same user, we will go with the step settings for now.
 - The whole feature could be implemented as a opt-in feature through a configuration setting.
 This is not done because all sample build strategies will be changed.
 Even the existing build strategies would continue to behave as today because they do NOT have a common `runAsUser` or `runAsGroup` configuration on their steps.
-- Instead of running all build strategy steps as the same user, we can also make use of supplemental groups: we collect the runAsGroups of all build strategy, and shipwright-injected steps, and configure those as supplemental groups on the Pod's security context.
+- Instead of running all build strategy steps as the same user, we can also make use of supplemental groups: we collect the runAsGroups of all build strategy, and Shipwright-managed steps, and configure those as supplemental groups on the Pod's security context.
 In addition, we change all our source steps to make the files not only user- but also group-writable.
 As a result, all strategy steps will have write access to all source files due to group ownership.
 This works for most cases, but not for build strategies that try to run operations that only the owning user is permitted to, such as `chmod` operations as [performed by the Paketo Maven buildpack](https://github.com/paketo-buildpacks/maven/blob/v6.14.0/maven/maven_manager.go#L136-L138).
+- Instead of injecting the `/etc/group` and `/etc/passwd` files through volume mounts, we could have made those two files writable in the container images.
+Shipwright-managed steps that require their runAs user to be in those files, would then update those files.
+This would have opened the door that somebody could exec into a running container and write any data to those files.
+This would have had no harm as long as we do not grant `SETGID` and `SETUID` capabilities to those containers.
+- Instead of providing any means to have the correct data in the `/etc/group` and `/etc/passwd` files, we can change the logic to fully rely on code and external binaries that are able to run without the current runAs user being defined in those files.
+As of now, this is not possible. [go-git](https://github.com/go-git/go-git) is the alternative that could be used instead of the `git` binary to clone repositories.
+But, this comes [without lfs support](https://github.com/go-git/go-git/issues/381).
+In the Golang space, an alternative does not exist, root problem is that [git-lfs, while being implemented in Go, does not provide a stable Go API](https://github.com/git-lfs/git-lfs#limitations).
+Hacking around this is not reasonable because git-lfs internally calls out to the `git` binary.
+Libraries in other languages such as [libgit2](https://libgit2.org/) have not been evaluated.
+- Instead of introducing the strategy-level `securityContext`, we could have implicitly assumed that Shipwright-managed steps should run as the user and group that is defined consistently on all strategy steps.
+This would have meant a behavioral change that potentially could have broken existing build strategies.

 ## Implementation History

-Draft pull requests for option 1 are here: [SHIP-0036: Option 1: Part 1: Update Git base image to allow an arbitrary user to run it #1263](https://github.com/shipwright-io/build/pull/1263) and [SHIP-0036: Option 1: Part 2: Update runtime logic to use a common runAsUser and runAsGroup in the steps when possible #1264](https://github.com/shipwright-io/build/pull/1264).

-Draft pull requests for option 2 are here: [SHIP-0036: Option 2: Part 1: Update base images to allow an arbitrary user to run it #1268](https://github.com/shipwright-io/build/pull/1268) and [SHIP-0036: Option 2: Part 2: Update runtime logic to use a common runAsUser and runAsGroup in the steps when possible #1266](https://github.com/shipwright-io/build/pull/1266)
+Draft pull requests are here: [SHIP-0036: Part 1: Update base images to allow an arbitrary user to run it #1268](https://github.com/shipwright-io/build/pull/1268) and [SHIP-0036: Part 2: Update runtime logic to use a common runAsUser and runAsGroup in the steps when possible #1266](https://github.com/shipwright-io/build/pull/1266)